 What happens in a dance workshop in school?

-We talk about the importance of exercise and how we can stay fit and healthy through dancing.
 Take a look at our dance showreel to see photos and video clips of children enjoying our workshops in many different styles of dance.

 You can pick the dance style you think would be most suitable for your class or school.
 Take a look at the dance styles we offer or let us know if there is a different style you would like to try.